-When he realised his car was an unnecessary drain on his finances, Ankit gave it up and has been living car-free for the last two years.
+When he realised his car was an unnecessary drain on his finances, Ankit gave it up two years ago and decided to live car free instead.

 “I live in Kirribilli, close to the city, so I don’t need a car very often and I didn’t want to be paying for registration, insurance and other costs for no reason.
 That’s why I started looking at car rental options.”